Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.Attributes.md

 ##### Summary

-Return true if the process can be run
+Return true if the process can be ran

 ##### Returns